konsumer/null-units/UNITS.md

 No params, just blasts white-noise.

-### TR-808 Emulator
+### tr808 (Analog Drum Machine)

 Classic analog drum machine emulation inspired by the legendary Roland TR-808.
-It's got a few more per-chnnbel params, but you can recreate similar sounds.
+It's got a few more per-channel params, but you can recreate similar sounds.

 This TR-808 implementation features: